montaigneio/montaigne/README.md

  - [ ] define cli commands
  - [ ] `parse` should only parse, `eval` should eval code blocks
  - [ ] move from collection/entity to entity/children.
 Collections are basically just entities with few more predefined props
+ - [ ] multiline support for template properties.
+Only one works now

 ## Dev